-She’s almost done!!
+The making process is almost done!!
 Just a few finishing touches left on this gorgeous little mermaid!
 Originally I was making her to donate to an organization that makes care bags for people (including kids) undergoing cancer treatments here in BC.
 Unfortunately, the lady organizing the bags had to take a bit of a break due to family reasons (totally get it!!)

 Anyway, I still want her to go to a deserving little girl.
-Do you know of a special little girl who would absolutely love and deserves this little mermaid?
+So, do you know of a special little girl who would absolutely love and deserves this little mermaid?
 Drop a comment or email me at email@example.com with your nominations.
 On September 10th I will decide on one special girl to receive this.
 (Canadian residents only- not affiliated with Instagram or Facebook)

 Click bellow for some great crochet patterns from Craftsy